A Portmarnock man is passenger number 50,000,000 to fly with Aer Lingus.

 There's something about an airport that makes you feel cosmopolitan.
 There's an aura of the exotic about it, the promise of change, new life and international living with the burdens of mundane, everyday life being lifted if only for a short time.

-Aer Lingus has been in operation for over 50 years from its first flight in 1936.
+Aer Lingus has been in operation for over 50 years since its first flight in 1936.
 In the first fifteen years, it carried a million passengers.
 The growth and popularity of air travel is clear as it now carries over two million passengers every year.
 The company has now reached its fifty millionth passenger.

 I don't think my feet have hit the ground since I left Heathrow.